aringo/collabpoller/README.md

     </tr>
     <tr>
         <td align="center">
-            If you use Portswiggers Collaborator servers purchase a license, otherwise it's theft of service.
-This is for personal collaborator servers.
+            If you use Portswiggers servers you should purchase a license since those are for customer use
         </td>
     </tr>
 </table>